bielrossi15/facialrecognition/README.md

 # Smile recognition
-Using OpenCV library to find faces
+Using OpenCV library to find smiles

 ## Required ##